jaximus808/PetPickup2021/README.md

 # PetPickup2021

-This project is for the 2021 HACC.
+This project is for the 2021 HACC created by team jr_bytes

 This project's main goal is to speed up the process of quarentining pets and allows automatic messaging of pet's status.